lcs-crr/ha-hbs-ulm-transport-integration/README.md

 Simply use this URL: **https://webapi.vvo-online.de/tr/pointfinder?format=JSON&stopsOnly=True&query=%27Dresden%20Zoo%27&dvb=True**

-Replace `Dresden Zoo` with the name of your own stop.
+Replace `Ulm Zoo` with the name of your own stop.

 Or use a nice [dvbpy](https://github.com/kiliankoe/dvbpy) library for that :)